 Our Sexual Orientation/Gender Identity policy (SOGI) is one such policy.
 It has been in place since June 2011.
 The Burnaby Board of Education built the policy through a collaborative process, including reaching out to the public and other stakeholders for input.

 It’s our job to ensure Burnaby Schools are friendly and safe learning environments, and the SOGI policy is a part of that.
 The District follows the curriculum for each grade level provided by the BC Ministry of Education.
 Students experience lessons that promote understanding of the diverse society in which we live, and they learn to treat each other with dignity and respect, regardless of our differences.
-For additional background and frequently asked questions about SOGI.

 Our schools reflect the increasingly global nature of the Burnaby community.
 Learning first-hand about other perspectives provides students with deeper connections to the world around them.

 Read the Commentary in The Georgia Straight by our then Burnaby Board of Education Chair, Gary Wong.

 We have a number of events and activities in our schools to honour and celebrate diversity such as: